Election Season

 ballot enclosed photo with american flag by Joshua Woroniecki

-Photo Credit: Joshua Woroniecki
+Photo Credit: From Marwool

 Election season brings noise that can feel overwhelming and anxiety-inducing, especially with concerns about its effect on the markets.
 However, many common fears about elections and investments are simply misconceptions.